Eucalyptus: Italy

 In Italy, the Eucalyptus only arrived at the turn of the 19th century and large scale plantations were started at the beginning of the 20th century with the aim of drying up swampy ground to defeat malaria.
 During the 1930s, Benito Mussolini had thousands of Eucalyptus planted in the marshes around Rome.
 This, their rapid growth in the Italian climate and excellent function as windbreaks, has made them a common sight in the south of the country, including the islands of Sardinia and Sicily.
 They are also valued for the characteristic smelling and tasting honey that is produced from them.
 The variety of Eucalyptus most commonly found in Italy is E. camaldulensis.

 Greece

 In Greece, eucalypts are widely found, especially in southern Greece and Crete.
 They are cultivated and used for various purposes, including as an ingredient in pharmaceutical products (e.g., creams, elixirs and sprays) and for leather production.
 They were imported in 1862 by botanist Theodoros Georgios Orphanides.
-The principal species is Eucalyptus globulus.
+The principal species is E. globulus.